marshallshen/blog/_posts/2026-02-14-who-are-you-if-ai-writes-the-code.md

 - What could go wrong, and how do we prevent it?

 These aren't coding problems.
 These are business problems.
 Engineering problems.
 Human problems.

-And honestly, isn't this what engineering has always been about?

 ## Where Value Lives Now